 Some patients need to receive dialysis treatments to remove waste, potassium and toxins in their blood.
 Temporary hemodialysis is sometimes only needed, but other times it needs to be continued for many years.
 Dialysis works by pumping and cleaning blood through a machine that acts just like an artificial kidney (called a dialyzer).
 Once cleaned, the blood is then returned into the patient’s body free from harmful waste.
 Both types of dialysis use cleansing fluids that either flow through a tube (catheter) into part of the patient’s abdomen to filter out waste or a system that flushes the patient’s blood through a special cleansing machine.

 The two types of dialysis treatments used by most kidney failure patients are peritoneal dialysis and hemodialysis.
-Peritoneal dialysis differs from hemodialysis because it can be performed at home by the patient.
-This is less commonly used to manage kidney failure than hemodialysis, which is done by a professional in a hospital or doctor’s office.
-With hemodialysis, the patient’s doctor needs to make an access, or entrance, into the blood vessels with minor surgery, usually on one of the arms.
-Hemodialysis is usually done three times per week for about four hours at a time, while peritoneal dialysis treatment is done more frequently, about four to seven times per week at home.
+The major difference is that peritoneal dialysis occurs within the patient’s body, not an external dialyzer machine.
+Both treatments may be performed at home with proper training from your physician (from a few weeks to a few months long) after the minor surgery required to insert a catheter specific to the type of dialysis you’ve chosen.
+Conventional home hemodialysis is usually done three times per week for about four hours at a time, while peritoneal dialysis treatment is typically done more frequently, about four to seven times per week at home.

 Precautions Regarding Kidney Failure or Disease